This website features header photos showcasing artists and performances. Full photo descriptions are available on our Accessibility & Credits page.

 Step 4Complete & Submit Your Application

 Once you receive credentials, log into Fluxx and select the Community Arts application.
+You may either complete the application questions in the form in Fluxx or, if using The Common App, copy your responses into the corresponding questions (both options ask for the same information).
 After starting your application, you may save it and return later to complete and submit.
 Once you submit your application, you will no longer be able to edit.

-Applications must be submitted by 5:00 p.m. on the application due date.
-Late and/or incomplete applications will not be considered.
+Applications must be submitted by 5:00 p.m. on the application cycle due date.
+Late and/or incomplete applications will be considered in the following cycle, if eligible.